-Rust en Vrede Estate Vineyards Cabernet Sauvignon 2014
+Rust en Vrede Estate Vineyards Cabernet Sauvignon 2017

 Variety: 100% Cabernet Sauvignon

-Appelation: Rust en Vrede Estate, Stellenbosch
+Appellation: Rust en Vrede Estate, Stellenbosch

-Viticulturist: DIrkie Mouton
+Viticulturist: Dirkie Mouton

 Winemaker: Coenie Snyman